yochaigal/cairn/wip/2e/dungeon-exploration.md

 &rarr; **Floor**:  A cursory investigation will reveal that the "sand" is actually pulverized bones.
 &rarr; **Rubble**: Pieces of very humanoid statues; very realistic.
 A red jewel glints wthin a tight stone fist.
-&rarr; **Fountain**: The cult's Death Goddess, marred by time.
+&rarr; **Statue**: The cult's Death Goddess, marred by time.
 One eye socket is empty, in the other is a red jewel.
 &rarr; **Removing the eye**: The statue comes to life with ferocity, slicing the bident in a 10ft arc around it.
 Contact with the bident turns the victim to stone.
 &rarr; **East Exit**: to **Storeroom**.
 Wooden (rotted), locked (rusted, iron).
 &rarr; **West Exit**: to **Offering Hall**.
 Stone archway, open tunnel.